Seniors Advocate branding logo Seniors Advocate branding logo mobile

 Percent of residents diagnosed with depression – the percent of residents that have been clinically diagnosed with depression (e.g. depression, anxiety, sad mood).

-Percent of residents dependent in activities of daily living – the percent of residents that were somewhat or totally dependent in their activities of daily living (ADL) within the seven days prior to assessment.
-ADLs are assessed based on a person’s ability to perform seven activities: bed mobility, transfers, locomotion on the unit, dressing, eating, toilet use and personal hygiene.
+Percent of residents dependent in activities of daily living – the percent of residents that were somewhat or totally dependent in their activities of daily living (ADL) during the observation period, seven days for RAI-MDS 2.0 and three days for interRAI-LTFC, prior to assessment.
+ADLs are assessed based on a person’s ability to perform seven activities: locomotion, eating, toilet use and personal hygiene.
 (ADL score>=5)

 Percent of residents with dementia (mild to severe) – the percent of residents that have been clinically diagnosed with Alzheimer’s disease or other types of dementia.

 Percent of residents with severe cognitive impairment (includes severe dementia) – the percent of residents assessed at moderate/severe, severe or very severe cognitive impairment.
-Cognitive performance is based on five factors: coma, cognitive skills for daily decision making, short-term memory, making themselves understood, and eating.
-(CPS score>=4)
+Cognitive performance is assessed based on five factors over the past seven days for RAI-MDS 2.0: coma, cognitive skills for daily decision-making, short-term memory, ability to make oneself understood, and eating.
+For interRAI-LTCF, it is based on four factors over the past three days: cognitive skills for daily decision-making, short-term memory, ability to make oneself understood, and eating.
+(CPS score>=4).

 Percent of residents with low social engagement – the percent of residents where two or fewer of the six ISE factors were present within the seven days prior to assessment.